daavidrgz/gtheme-bash/README.md

 Thus, it can create and replace in real time a rofi colors.rasi file, an alacritty.yml file and so much more, leading to a global theme change perception that we all really need.

+**But that's not all...**
+With the latest update, Gtheme can also raplace your config files with the ones provided delivering a one click desktop change and a plug and play experience ready to enjoy the script.
+You can also create and store your own desktops following the few rules described below.

 It also supports:
 * Executing a post script to, for example, restart the dunst notification daemon or refresh the terminal colors with tput.
 * Changing the wallpaper to match your new color scheme.